 Note that all Yeezy sneakers have a unique barcode that relates to a specific combination of colourway, style and size.
 Below we have attached an example for the Yeezy 500 Utility Black:

-First of all, you’ll have to install the Legit Check App on your iOS and/or Android device.
+Install the Legit Check App on your iOS/Android device.

 Please note that we say the box is authentic and not the sneakers because there is still the possibility that the real sneakers might have been swapped for the fake ones by the fake resellers to trick buyers into thinking the sneakers are genuine.

-On the other hand, if the results do not show confirmation points that match the size-colorway combination, as shown in the picture below, then you probably have a fake in your hands.
+If the results do not show confirmation points that match the size-colorway combination, as shown in the picture above, then you probably have a fake in your hands.

 Please note that the barcode scanning can only be considered a perfect match when the size and colorway combination on the results match the one on the box.

-The fake Yeezy 500 pairs usually have the “MADE IN CHINA” text looking a lot thicker than the text on the authentic sneakers.
+The fake pair’s “MADE IN CHINA” text looks a lot thicker than the text on the authentic sneakers.